 Subsequently, they make layers over layers of vegetables like olives and avocado; boiled egg slices may also be used.

-This delectable and highly nutritious side dish is always served cold.
+This delicious and highly nutritious side dish is always served cold.
 Why do you think it’s served only cold?
 Try finding out the hidden secret.

 Salchipapas – a simple traditional Peruvian food